kubernetes-sigs/aws-load-balancer-controller/docs/how-it-works.md

 Ingress traffic starts at the ALB and reaches the Kubernetes nodes through each service's NodePort.
 This means that services referenced from ingress resources must be exposed by `type:NodePort` in order to be reached by the ALB.
 #### IP mode
 Ingress traffic starts at the ALB and reaches the Kubernetes pods directly.
 CNIs must support directly accessible POD ip via [secondary IP addresses on ENI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html).

+## Gateway API

+In addition to Ingress and Service resources, the AWS Load Balancer Controller also supports the [Kubernetes Gateway API](https://gateway-api.sigs.k8s.io/).
+Gateway API is a more expressive, extensible, and role-oriented API for managing traffic routing in Kubernetes.

+The controller satisfies Gateway API resources as follows:

+- **L7 Routes (HTTPRoute, GRPCRoute)**: Provisioned using [Application Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html)
+- **L4 Routes (TCPRoute, UDPRoute, TLSRoute)**: Provisioned using [Network Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html)

+For more information on Gateway API support, including prerequisites, configuration, and examples, see the [Gateway API Guide](guide/gateway/gateway.md).